hydecorp/hydejack-starter-kit/_posts/2017-11-24-strategy-to-transform-to-one-global-enterprise.md

 layout: post

 # The title of your post
-title: How to transform a regional seperated enterprise into a global service provider like Google
+title: How to transform a regional seperated enterprise into a global service provider like Google [In Progress]

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.